 The approach to Son-Kul was just as wonderful, descending to emerging spring grass and fields of yellow buttercups.
 A few yurts were open for business, but at 3016m the lake is a summer destination.
 After crossing the Chu River, the lake’s only outlet river, we attempted to off-road to the lakeshore but the ground was still too soft for this to be possible.

 After a few failed attempts we bailed and drove down the spectacular Thirty Three Parrots Pass.
 A series of dramatic switchbacks carries you down the pass, and at each hairpin bend I caught my breath.
+I was glad to be the passenger!
 It’s surely up there with one of the world’s best drives though, if you have the head for it.
 A French traveller in a camper van had got cold feet halfway up and was trying to pick up courage to complete his ascent.
 A family of nomads in a small lorry, yurt in the back, made light work of it and waved enthusiastically.

 A much easier drive of around an hour and a half took us to Tash Rabat.
 This caravanserai is centuries old – no one knows quite how many – with metre-thick walls and atmosphere in spades.
 A lady emerged from one of the yurts opposite to unlock and collect the 100 som entrance fee (about £1, a bargain!)
 I was fortunate to have the place to myself for the first half an hour or so, wandering from room to room trying to imagine what it might have been like to stay in such a place.
 Some rooms had long benches of rock, others were square.
 All had skylights open to the elements which let in shafts of light.
 I emerged from one side chamber to give a recently-arrived Korean tourist the fright of her life (unintentional).